 Now when we save the page, the search form appears.

-Creating Different Search Forms for Different Content Types and Taxonomies
+Step 6: Creating Different Search Forms for Different Content Types and Taxonomies

 A valuable feature of Ivory Search is its ability to create forms that search for very specific things.
 To see what I mean, we’ll edit the AJAX form we were just working with.
 But you can find these controls in any of the default forms, and any new form you create.

-The area we want to look at it the “Extras” section.
+The area we want to look at is the “Extras” section.
 Open it up, and you’ll see several controls.
 Some of them are only available in the paid version of the plugin.
 But there are still a lot of features you can use for free.

 By enabling or disabling the options, you can create your own custom search.
 There is an endless number of combinations.